|Nutrition Facts (per serving)|

 Crab apples trees are ornamental with beautiful flowers that produce fruit that looks like miniature rosy-red apples.
 They share a common heritage with apples; however, their extremely tart taste and hard flesh bear no resemblance to that sweet, crisp hand fruit that is touted to keep the doctor away.
 At a very basic level, an apple is larger than 2 inches in diameter, while fruit that is smaller than 2 inches in diameter is a crab apple.

 Turn your next crab apple harvest into succulent spiced crab apple pickles, with vinegar, sugar, and spices, and can them for longer storage.
 Spiced pickled crab apples are the perfect condiment for roasted pork and poultry.

-Before you attempt any home canning project, be sure to read what the Ball Canning Jars company has to say about canning safety.
+Before you attempt any home canning project, review canning safety.